Are Period Pants Worth the Money?

 Our whole range of standard reusable underwear are in our 5 pairs of period pants for £49 range.
 Buy 5 washable pads and get the cheapest free.
 Cloth Pads also come in multi-packs for £23.

-For an average length, regular flow menstrual periods, washing every other day and leaving time for drying we estimate you would need six pairs of pants and four or five pads, for a heavy menstrual flow, add a couple of extra pairs.
+For an average length, regular flow menstrual periods, washing every other day and leaving time for drying we estimate you would need six pairs of pants and four or five pads, for a heavier flow, add a couple of extra pairs.

-We recommend you try one pair of pants or one reusable pad to check that reusable undies are for you, testing the water - then once you are committed you can dive right into a five for £49 or seven for £50 along with a few pads.
+We recommend you try one pair of pants or one reusable pad to check that reusable undies are for you, testing the water for heavier days.
+Then once you are committed you can dive right into a five for £49 or seven for £50 along with a few pads.

 Some people even report that switching to reusable period pads reduces their bleeding, pain and menstrual blood flow.